-296. Directed Field Experience (1-6)

-Limited to classified graduate students in psychology, with appropriate qualifica-
+296. Directed Field Experience (1-3) Limited to classified graduate students in psychology, with appropriate qualifications in a field of professional skill.

 The student must arrange his practicum setting in cooperation with the chairman of the Psychology Department Practicum Committee and with the express approval of that committee during the semester prior to enrolling for credit in this course.
+Maximum credit six units.